Reevo has acquired Ciro. Meet smarter prospecting.Read the news

 Saw you’re using [Competitor Name] as your core CRM.

-Love the platform, but it requires extensive manual data entry from reps to keep the reporting accurate.
+Love the platform, but it requires a ton of manual data entry by reps to keep the reporting accurate.

 We’ve built a layer that automates that entry, so you don’t have to nag your team.

-The prospect uses a legacy solution, and you’re ready to replace it.
+Use this when the prospect is using a legacy solution, and you’re ready to replace it.

 Subject: Question re: [Competitor Name]